Sakura (Tsubasa: Reservoir Chronicle): Characterization and themes

-During the team's journey in Tokyo, Sakura is assisted by the vampire Subaru to realize that the person she loves the most is Syaoran through her journey's memories despite not retaining her childhood memories.
-However, when this happens, Syaoran's will is controlled by the sorcerer Fei-Wang Reed which causes him to commit cruel actions that shock her as the series elaborated that Syaoran's past was once mysterious, he became a cheerful child when meeting Sakura.
-From there, Sakura undergoes a darker characterization caused by how she still loves Syaoran and decides to take new risks and bets to recover him.
-The exploration of cloning in Tsubasa becomes a major theme in the narrative despite Syaoran and Sakura being identical to their original personas, they have different identities that the audience is given as a reward to explore.

 Appearances

 In Tsubasa: Reservoir Chronicle

 First introduced in Tsubasa: Reservoir Chronicle, Sakura is the princess of the Kingdom of Clow.
 A force fragments her soul, including her memories, into feathers, which are scattered across various parallel worlds.
 To retrieve the feathers and save her life, she and Syaoran go to Yūko Ichihara, who gives them Mokona Modoki to help them travel to parallel worlds.
 The cost for her help is Sakura's memory of Syaoran, which causes him to be absent from any memories restored to her.
 Sakura is initially confused, and constantly tired, but she grows stronger as she regains her feathers.
 She becomes very friendly with the group's new members, Fai D. Flowright, Kurogane and Mokona, and she grows close to Syaoran again.
 Even though she notices that she has forgotten somebody from her memories, whenever Sakura realizes the one missing is Syaoran, her memories revert to before her realization.
 Over time, she also starts to recover various abilities, including seeing spirits of nature, ghosts, and visions of the future.